Dishforth Airfield: Postwar

-Army use (1992 – present)
+Army use (1992–present)

 Dishforth was transferred from the RAF to Army Air Corps use by 9 Regiment Army Air Corps in 1992 and became known as Dishforth Airfield.

-Dishforth was the first base to receive the Apache helicopter, and had 16, divided between 2 squadrons.
+Dishforth was the first base to receive the AgustaWestland Apache AH.1 helicopter, and had 16, divided between 2 squadrons.
 Following a reshuffle of AAC units in 2006/2007 Apaches were concentrated on Wattisham Airfield in Suffolk.
-Between 2007 and 2016, Dishforth had three squadrons of Lynx Mk.7 helicopters & Lynx Mk.9A helicopters.
+Between 2007 and 2016, Dishforth had three squadrons of Westland Lynx AH.7 & AH.9 helicopters.
 In 2007, personnel and Apache helicopters from the Army Air Corps took part in the rescue mission at Jugroom Fort, which involved marines being strapped to the sides of the helicopter as it flew into Taliban held territory to recover their dead colleague.

-Dishforth Airfield recently underwent a major expansion as 6 Force Logistic Regiment, Royal Logistic Corps moved from Gutersloh in Germany to Dishforth.
+Dishforth Airfield underwent a major expansion in 2016 as 6 Force Logistic Regiment, Royal Logistic Corps moved from Princess Royal Barracks, Gütersloh in Germany to Dishforth.
 The official handover took place on 30 June 2016.
-9 Regiment Army Air Corps disbanded and most of its soldiers merged with 1 Regiment Army Air Corps who also moved from Germany to RNAS Yeovilton in Somerset.
+9 Regiment Army Air Corps disbanded and most of its soldiers merged with 1 Regiment Army Air Corps who also moved from Germany to RNAS Yeovilton (HMS Heron) in Somerset.